 Many CEPs have created 'task and finish' groups focussed on delivering specific priorities.
-For some these are sub-groups from a steering group's existing membership who take a lead on aspects of the partnerships running, for example, communications, finance or resourcing working groups (as in the example of Learn Sheffield below).
+For some these are sub-groups from a steering group's existing membership who take a lead on aspects of the partnership's running, e.g.: communications, finance or resourcing working groups (as in the example of Learn Sheffield below).

 In other situations, 'task and finish' groups might be smaller collections of organisations focussed around planning and delivering actions against a particular subject or topic priority, and may include organisations who aren't members of the CEP steering group.
-Usually 'task and finish' groups would be formed on a time-bound arrangement in order to deliver the specified priority and report back to the wider steering group (see also Islington CEP's terms of reference below).
+Usually 'task and finish' groups would be formed on a time-bound arrangement in order to deliver the specified priority and report back to the wider steering group.